onfido/onfido-android-sdk/README.md

   }
 ```

-⚠️ The following content assumes you're using our API v3 versions for backend calls.
+:warning: The following content assumes you're using our API v3 versions for backend calls.
 If you are currently using API v2 please refer to [this migration guide](https://developers.onfido.com/guide/api-v2-to-v3-migration-guide) for more information.

 ### 1. Obtain an API token

 In order to start integrating, you will need an [API token](https://documentation.onfido.com/#api-tokens).

 You can use our [sandbox](https://documentation.onfido.com/#sandbox-testing) environment to test your integration.
 To use the sandbox, you'll need to generate a sandbox API token in your [Onfido Dashboard](https://onfido.com/dashboard/api/tokens).

-⚠️ **Note: You must never use API tokens in the frontend of your
-application or malicious users could discover them in your source code.
-You
-should only use them on your server.**

 #### 1.1 Regions